apple1417/OpenHotfixLoader/readme.md

 You can inject custom news items using `InjectNewsItem` commands.

 ```
-InjectNewsItem,Header,https://url.to/image.png,News body, not visible in BL3
+InjectNewsItem,Header,https://url.to/image.png,https://url.to/article,News body, not visible in BL3
 ```

-These commands consist of four comma seperated fields: the command, the header, the image url, and the body.
-The image url and body are optional.
+These commands consist of five comma seperated fields: the command, the header, the image url, the article url, and the body.
+You only have to specify the fields you're using, no need for trailing commas if you only have a header.
 If you want to include a comma in the header or image url, use csv escaping - quote it, and use double quotes to insert a literal quote.

 ```
 InjectNewsItem,"Header, which contains a comma and a pair of ""quotes""",https://url.to/image.png